xavierlopez/infojobs-tech-api/README.md

-This is the REST API for project InfoJobs Tech.
-You can see deployed version with frontend here: https://infojobs-tech.vercel.app/
+This is the REST API for the project InfoJobs Tech.
+You can see deployed version of this MVP with frontend included here: https://infojobs-tech.vercel.app/

 ## API